Peter Buffett

 Peter Andrew Buffett (born May 4, 1958) is an American musician, composer, author and philanthropist.
-With a career that spans more than 30 years, Buffett is an Regional Emmy Award winner, New York Times best-selling author and co-chair of the NoVo Foundation.
+With a career that spans more than 30 years, Buffett is a Regional Emmy Award winner, New York Times best-selling author and co-chair of the NoVo Foundation.
 He is the youngest son of billionaire investor Warren Buffett.

 Career

 Early career

 Buffett began his musical career in the early part of the 1980s in San Francisco, California.
-There, he recorded and produced albums for local talent.
-He also was hired by ad agencies to compose commercials and logos - including MTV and CNN, both of which were new to cable television at the time.
+After dropping out of Stanford University, he used the proceeds of his inheritance from the sale of his grandfather's farm to pursue a career in music.
+He recorded and produced albums for local talent.
+His big break came when a neighbor introduced him to his son-in-law who needed ad tunes for a newly conceived station, MTV.
+The music channel became a cultural phenomenon in the 1980s.
+He also was hired by ad agencies to compose commercials and logos - including CNN, which like MTV was also new to cable television at the time.

 Music career

 1987–1995

+Buffett decided to transition from advertising to music and he decided that a way to do that is to get a record deal based on movie scores.
+As new age music was popular in the mid-1980s, he was able to secure one.
 Narada Productions, a new-age music recording company, signed Buffett to a recording contract.
 In 1987, Buffett debuted with Narada, releasing an album entitled The Waiting.
 His second album, One by One, was inspired by Evan S. Connell's book "Son of the Morning Star".
 In 1989, Buffett moved to Milwaukee, home of Narada Productions and closer to his childhood home in Omaha, Nebraska.
 Buffett would release two more albums with Narada: Lost Frontier and Yonnondio.

 While with Narada, Buffett had his first major success scoring the "Fire Dance" scene in the film Dances with Wolves.
 The film score, composed by John Barry, won the Academy Award for Best Original Score.
 Barry would later invite Buffett to collaborate with him again, this time at the Abbey Road Studios in London.
-Buffett contributed the American Indian soundscapes to the film as well as composed two songs for the soundtrack of The Scarlet Letter.
+Buffett contributed the Indigenous soundscapes to the film, and went on to compose two songs for the soundtrack of The Scarlet Letter.

 After the release of Yonnondio, Buffett signed with Epic Records.
 In 1994, he released his soundtrack for the CBS miniseries 500 Nations, which was produced by Kevin Costner.